 The Frozen Variety

 It may come as a surprise when you first see my images of the Daiquiri, but this drink is not supposed to be blended with ice.
 Still, most of us have grown accustomed to seeing the frozen version.
 If you like frozen drinks, by all means, have fun.
 However, you really need to try it without the blender at least once to understand how it is supposed to taste.
 I have several problems with the frozen version: First, it can be very hard to measure the ice.
 After all, when you are drinking this as a slushy, the ice is diluting the cocktail and stretching the ingredients.
 This makes it impossible to balance the flavor.
 You get what you get, and better luck next time.
 It also creates the tendency toward additional sugar and lime to boost the flavor.
 This resembles the overly-sweened versions that usually come out of machines.
-The second problem I have is dilution as you drink it.
+The second problem we have is dilution as you drink it.
 As the blended ice melts, the flavor changes.
 You end up drinking all of the liquid first, leaving just melting ice slush in the glass and a very diluted finish.
 Finally, there is the blender.
-Not everyone has one, and it's another piece of equipment to clean.
+Not everyone has one, and it’s another piece of equipment to clean.
 Of course, you need electricity to use it—not that you would be making drinks by candlelight—but remember the part about necessity?
-You might not have access to an outlet, and you shouldn't need to use loud, expensive equipment to make this amazing cocktail.
+You might not have access to an outlet, and you shouldn’t need to use loud, expensive equipment to make this amazing cocktail.

 Give the Daiquiri a try.
-Make it in the classic style as I have and tell me it's not one of the best drinks in your repertoire.
+Make it in the classic style as we have and tell us it’s not one of the best drinks in your repertoire.
 Try this on a hot day in June, or right now in the middle of winter.
-Once you've mastered the art of balancing the ingredients, other cocktails will become easier too.
-Then, it's time to explore some variations on this theme, such as the Hemingway Daiquiri, or one with muddled fruit.
+Once you’ve mastered the art of balancing the ingredients, other cocktails will become easier too.
+Then, it’s time to explore some variations on this theme, such as the Hemingway Daiquiri, or one with muddled fruit.